WofWca/snowflake-generalized/examples/wireguard/README.md

 add the snowflake client executable file to the white-list (so that it bypasses the VPN).
 Amnezia VPN is one such client that has the split-tunneling feature.

+Also consider utilizing the `-single-connection-mode` flag on both the server and the client to see if it improves performance, though as of 2025-01 this doesn't appear to.